Paul Nash (athlete): Biography

-Conditions were not ideal for sprinting on the cinder track then laid at the stadium as it had rained in the afternoon.
-Nash's record attempt nevertheless generated great excitement and approximately 16,000 people crowded into the stadium to watch Nash run.
-The stadium was so crowded that the announcer was compelled to ask spectators to move their feet from the outer perimeter of the track.
+Nash won another two British AAA title over 100 and 220 yards at the 1968 AAA Championships.

-Nash ran 10.0 to equal the record and in July 1968 he recorded an unprecedented sprint double of 10.0 for the 100 metres and 20.1 in the 200 metres within an hour in Zurich.
+In July 1968 he recorded an unprecedented sprint double of 10.0 for the 100 metres and 20.1 in the 200 metres within an hour in Zurich.
 Shortly thereafter, he suffered a complete breakdown of his health and ability to train and compete as a result of what has subsequently been diagnosed as reactive arthritis, a condition which attacks young people under stress impairing their immune systems.

 Despite being offered numerous athletics scholarships to various United States Colleges, the strongly independent-minded Nash chose instead to enroll for a Bachelor of Commerce degree at the University of Witwatersrand in Johannesburg.
 After graduating, he channelled the focus that enabled him to equal the world record into the family business and has had a successful and varied career in commerce.
 He is now chairman of Sable Holding Pty Limited, a property investment and management company, and has also amongst other things operated an aviation company, Astro Helicopters and a road-freight business.

 Sportswriter, coach and former Springbok athlete, Jan Barnard, and Nash himself interviewed in early 2011, believe that had he been given the opportunity, but for the sports boycott of South Africa because of its apartheid policies, that he would have beaten Jim Hines in the Olympic final in Mexico City in 1968.